01bdog20/MythicMobsProjects/README.md

 [XrayMobs.yml](Mobs/XrayMobs.yml) & [XraySkills.yml](Skills/XraySkills.yml) & [XrayItems.yml](Items/XrayItems.yml)

 ### Usage
-Hold the detector item and face towards a cluster of blocks.
-Right click to scan.
-This method scans ten 5x5 grids based on the direction the caster is looking.
-Each block that is not diamond ore is temporarily masked as glass, and each block has a temporary mob summoned in it, it detects what block its in and if it is inside a diamond block then the mob disguises itself temporarily then despawns.
-Else, it despawns instantly.
-The positions of the detected ores are relative to where actual ores are.
+Hold the detector and face a cluster of blocks.
+Right-click to scan.
+This method scans ten 5x5 grids in the direction you're looking.
+Non-diamond ore blocks are temporarily masked as glass, and each block has a temporary mob spawned in it to detect if it's inside a diamond block.
+If it is, the mob disguises itself temporarily before despawning, otherwise, it despawns instantly.
+The detected ore positions are relative to the actual ore locations.
 (The mass of ores in the back of this gif are from a plugin called Orebfuscator, an Anti-Xray plugin)

 <img src="/gifs/xray.gif" alt="" width="50%" height="50%">